Why should I be worried about my feet while on holiday?

 Check your feet every day

-You should check your feet at least once a day for any blisters, breaks in the skin, pain or any signs of infection such as swelling, heat or redness, just as you would at home.
+You should check your feet at least once a day for any blisters, breaks in the skin, pain or any signs of infection such as swelling, heat or change in colour, just as you would at home.
+If you cannot do this yourself, ask your partner, carer or other family member to help you.

 Skin care for your feet

 You should wash your feet regularly in warm water and with a mild soap.
+You should always test the temperature of the water with your elbow or ask someone else to test the temperature for you.
 Rinse them thoroughly and dry them carefully, especially between the toes.
 Do not soak your feet as this can damage your skin.

-Carry on cutting your toenails as your podiatrist has advised you to.
+Carry on cutting your toenails as your podiatrist has advised you to or make sure you have them trimmed before you go away to prevent them from getting long.

 Avoid walking barefoot

 Always wear footwear, even on the beach.
 The sand can become very warm and you may burn your feet without realising it.
-If you go into the sea, wear some sort of footwear such as plastic shoes to protect your feet.
+If you go into the sea, wear some sort of footwear such as plastic shoes to protect your feet from injury.
 Avoid wearing ‘flip-flop’ type footwear as this may cause blisters between your toes.

 Prescription shoes